peremato/EDM4hep.jl/docs/src/index.md

 - Better handle collectionID in one-to-many relations - *DONE*
 - Be able to read RNTuple files in addition to TTree files - *DONE*
 - Generate doc string with member information - *DONE*
-- Generate accessors for one-to-many relations, vector members
+- Generate accessors for one-to-many relations, vector members - *DONE*
 - Support latest version (RC2) of RNTuple format (waiting for a file being generated)